Diamond industry in Armenia: Overview

 Armenia, a country without many mineral fuels, is known for its diamond processing industry.
 The industry was established during the Soviet era and is considered one of the traditional sectors of Armenia's economy.
 After the collapse of the Soviet Union in 1991, the production declined gradually, but was later recovered with the investments from the Armenian diaspora.
 In 1999, the diamond industry provided about 30% of total manufacturing exports from Armenia.
 The industry started to show some slow decline again in mid-2000s, because of increase in cost of the production instruments and increase of the markets in China and India.

 Today, over 50 diamond-cutting companies operate in Armenia.
 The estimated number of people involved in the industry is about 3,000 to 4,000.
 Some of the advantages of Armenia in diamond-cutting industry are the presence of a large number of ethnic Armenian jewelers abroad, who are willing to invest in the country and its access to Russian and international markets.
 Most diamonds polished in Armenia come from Israel, Russia and several EU countries, most notably Belgium.

-US Embassy report

-On August 26, 2011, WikiLeaks released a report of the US Embassy in Yerevan dated December 12, 2003 named Armenia: Report on Kotayk Province: